Trittium (TRTT) Trading Up 2.7% This Week

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.

 Trittium’s total supply is 129,247,752 coins and its circulating supply is 128,915,825 coins.
 The official website for Trittium is trittium.cc.
+Trittium’s official message board is medium.com/@trittiumcoin.
 Trittium’s official Twitter account is @trittium_cc and its Facebook page is accessible here.
-Trittium’s official message board is medium.com/@trittiumcoin.

-Trittium can be purchased on the following cryptocurrency exchanges: CoinExchange and CryptoBridge.
-It is usually not currently possible to buy alternative cryptocurrencies such as Trittium directly using US dollars.
-Investors seeking to acquire Trittium should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Trittium using one of the exchanges listed above.
+Trittium can be purchased on these cryptocurrency exchanges: CryptoBridge and CoinExchange.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Trittium directly using US dollars.
+Investors seeking to acquire Trittium should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Trittium using one of the aforementioned exchanges.

 Receive News & Updates for Trittium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trittium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.